-Tbilisi, the capital of Georgia, is a city that blends old-world charm with youthful energy.
+Tbilisi, the capital of Georgia, is a city that mixes old-world charm with youthful energy.
 Set against the dramatic Caucasus Mountains, Tbilisi is known for its winding streets, diverse architecture and warm hospitality.
-If you’re considering a remote work stay, the city offers solid average Wi-Fi speeds and a variety of accommodation types.
+For remote workers and digital nomads, the city offers solid average Wi-Fi speeds and a variety of accommodation types.
 Between work, you can explore the historic Old Town, enjoy the vibrant cafe culture or take in the views from the hillside fortress.
-Whether you’re enjoying the city’s creative atmosphere or soaking in the rich history, Tbilisi is a place where work and life seamlessly come together.
+Whether you’re drawn to the city’s artsy side or its rich past, Tbilisi makes it easy for work and life to flow together.

 Popular areas to stay for working remotely in Tbilisi include Vera, Vake and the Old Town.